marijatech/Business-Performance-Analysis/README.md

-# 📊 Business Performance Analysis Dashboard
+# 📊 Business Performance Analysis

 This project presents business performance dashboard for a client created using Power BI and SQL.
 The dashboard offers actionable insights into key operational metrics across regions, departments, clients, and time periods.